noblox/noblox.js/README.md

 - target [number]
 - roleset [number]
 - rank [number]
-  - _NOTE: Rank can only be used in the options array and will override roleset (making it not required).
-The rank in the specified group will be converted to its corresponding roleset id._
+  - _Rank can only be used in the options array and will override roleset (making it not required).
+The rank in the specified group will be converted to its corresponding roleset id_
 - _optional_ jar [CookieJar]
 - _optional_ success [function]
 - _optional_ failure [function]